Modern Foreign Languages

 Language across the school

-The week of September 26 each year, the Modern Languages Department organise student and staff quizzes to celebrate “European Day of Languages”.
+During the week of September 26 each year, the Modern Languages Department organise student and staff quizzes to celebrate “European Day of Languages”.
 Students take part in inter-house competitions and staff use their language skills to greet students in other languages and include some foreign language into their lessons.
 Our in-school radio station broadcasts messages in five different languages throughout the week.

 In the summer term, we invite Year 4 pupils from our Primary Partnerships Schools to share a ‘French Day’ with us.
 The day is divided groups and take part in different activities throughout the day.